POAs and SMSFs

 Decision of Barry [2024] FCA 13

-Thankfully the bankrupt members obtained the requested orders.
-This is even though their disqualification persisted.
-But it was on the basis that the winding up of the SMSF proceeds.
+Thankfully, the bankrupt members obtained the requested orders.
+This is despite their disqualification persisting.
+However, it was based on the premise that the winding up of the SMSF would proceed.
 Justice Shariff considered the members’ misguided yet honest actions post-disqualification and their clear commitment to winding up the fund and complying with the law to the best of their ability.

 Justice Shariff also looked at the members’ intentions in pursuing their chosen course of action.
 It became evident that their intentions were genuine and not aimed at defrauding creditors.
 Justice Shariff was satisfied that such actions posed no risk to third parties, including former and current creditors.